Woodside is committed to recognising and respecting your privacy.

 If you have any further questions about the protections Woodside puts in place when transferring information overseas, please contact our Privacy Officer.

 The security of your personal information is important to us.
 Woodside takes such steps as are reasonable in the circumstances to protect personal information from loss, misuse, interferences, unauthorised access, modification or disclosure.
+However, please note that no method of protection is 100% secure and we cannot guarantee absolute security.
+If a security breach occurs, we will notify you of the incident and the measures taken to reduce risks in accordance with applicable law.
 Please notify us immediately if you become aware of any breach of security.

 Woodside employs a number of means to protect your personal information, including: